AMENDED 2/1/96, 2/7/97, 2/5/99, 2/4/00, 10/24/00, 11/08/01, 11/12/02, 11/7/03, 11/5/04, 11/5/10, 11/6/12, 12/6/13, 11/30/18

 SECTION 1.
 Executive Committee.

-a.
-The Executive committee of the Governing Board shall consist of the President, President Elect, and the most recent Past President.
+- The Executive committee of the Governing Board Board of Directors shall consist of the Chair, Assistant Chair, and and another appointed board member.

-b.
-The Executive Committee shall act for the Governing Board during intervals between its meetings but within the limits of any decisions or policies adopted by either the general membership or the Governing Board.
+- The Executive Committee (Chair and Assistant Chair and another appointed board member) shall act for the Board of Directors during intervals between its meetings but within the limits of any decisions or policies adopted by either the general membership or the Governing Board.
 The Executive Committee shall be responsible for reviewing and resolving personnel issues.

 SECTION 2.
 Standing and Special Committees.

-a.
-The committees of the association shall consist of special committees appointed by the Governing Board, and standing committees as identified in the bylaws.
+- The committees of the association shall consist of special committees appointed by the Board of Directors, and standing committees as identified in the bylaws.

-d.
-Committee chairpersons and coordinators shall be appointed by the President with the approval of the Governing Board.
+- Committee chairpersons and coordinators shall be appointed by the Chair with the approval of the Board of Directors.

 SECTION 3.
 Standing Committees.

-b.
-Standing Committee Chairs shall be appointed by the MESCA President.
+- Standing Committee Chairs shall be appointed by the MESCA Chair

 ARTICLE VII: BUSINESS AFFAIRS OF THE ASSOCIATION